 401ks were never supposed to be the default plan for retirement—but that’s what we’re working with, Grownups.
-Our CFP® team shares smart planning tips so you can actually retire down the road.
+Here are some tips from our CFP(R) team.

-Over the past 20 years, a new retirement planning species has become much more popular: the 401k.
-In fact, the “fathers” of the 401k plan, Ted Benna and Herbert Whitehouse, hatched the idea in the early 1980s to supplement company pension plans.
+Over the past 20 years, a new retirement planning species has become much more popular: the 401(k) plan.
+In fact, the “fathers” of the plan, Ted Benna and Herbert Whitehouse, hatched the idea in the early 1980s to supplement company pension plans.

-So, how did 401ks go from being supplemental to replacing pensions?
+So, how did 401(k)s go from being supplemental to the main savings vehicle?
 And short of the government establishing a national retirement saving plan for all citizens, what should you do to save for your own retirement?

 So, What Actually is a 401k?